 The study programme "European Studies in Global Perspectives" is taught in English and specially designed for international exchange students:

 Note: When browsing our course catalogue, please make sure to select the desired semester in the website options (scroll down bar)!
 Courses for future semesters are available only shortly before the semester starts.
 For a general overview of what will be offered please check current or former semesters.

-Intensive German courses are offered before the beginning of the semester (In March 2021, the intensive courses will take place online).
+Intensive German courses are offered before the beginning of the semester.
 Furthermore, German courses at all levels are offered during each semester.
 Students take language placement tests during orientation week to determine which course level is appropriate.

 Our intensive course on German language and culture stretches over 4 weeks in mid-July until mid-August and includes excursions and various opportunities for immersion into the German culture.

 The Language Centre also offers a language tandem for all students.
 This project matches students with suitable conversation partners based on their language learning goals.
 Both language partners improve their language skills by exchanging their native languages.
 Students can earn 3 ECTS.